 Technology staff must continue to assess student, faculty, and staff internet access and device capabilities, as needs may change, such as Virtual Private Networks (VPNs), as well as cybersecurity.
 Student learning will not necessarily take place during regular school or business hours, so technology should support online access 24 hours per day.

 Some families do not have home internet access.
-To support them, districts may develop and distribute paper packets.
-They also have the option to use Texas Home Learning, which is a TEA-developed curriculum and distribution system.
+If your district is focusing on remote learning, you can support these families by developing and distributing paper packets.
+You also have the option to use Texas Home Learning, a TEA-developed curriculum and distribution system.

-Regardless of whether districts choose electronic outreach, packet distribution, or a combination, they must support students who have special needs.
+Regardless of whether districts choose hybrid instruction, online learning, packet distribution, or a combination, they must support students who have special needs.
 That includes students who have language barriers or who need remedial assistance.
 Key faculty, tutors, and curriculum specialists must be available to evolve educational outreach to meet the needs of at-risk students.

 How the Fund can help

-The Fund is here to support our members and help them prepare for, respond to, and recover from natural disasters, school violence, public health emergencies, and other emergencies.
-For more information, contact Emergency Management and School Security Consultant Melanie Moss at 512.505.2868 or firstname.lastname@example.org.
+The Fund is here to support our members and help them prepare for, respond to, and recover from natural disasters, school violence, public health emergencies, and other crisis situations.
+For more information, contact Emergency Management and School Security Consultant Melanie Moss at 512.505.2868 or email@example.com.